thirdreality/nightlight_mt/README.md

 From this path: `"./nightlight_mt/docs_3r/firmware"` (including the `bl602` and `bl706` subdirectories), you can download the compiled nightlight bin and the dependent firmware, and directly burn and test them without compiling them yourself.

+### Hardware Scheme for Download

+From this path: `"./nightlight_mt/docs_3r/hardware"`, you can download the hardware implementation schematic, refer to the scheme, and conduct in-depth research against the code.

 # Control the Night Light